 - Do NOT remove the surgical bandage.
 The purpose of the bandage and splints are to immobilize and protect the surgery area, and to promote healing. - Keep the bandage clean and dry.
 If your bandage or splint becomes wet or dirty, please contact the office. - For showering or bathing, wrap the bandage with a plastic bag.
 Reusable cast covers are available at most pharmacy stores.
 Or you can use newspaper bags or veterinarian gloves (Sold at Farm and Fleet).
-Seal the bag with a rubber band, tape, or GLAD Press'n Seal®. - If the bandage feels too tight, it is okay to loosen the bandage, but do NOT remove any splints under the bandage. - ARM SLING: The arm sling is to be used as needed.
+Seal the bag with a rubber band, tape, or GLAD Press'n Seal®. - ARM SLING: The arm sling is to be used as needed.
 The arm sling is used when ambulating for a prolonged period of time to help keep the arm elevated to reduce swelling.
-During rest, the arm sling is removed to allow gentle motion of the shoulder, elbow and wrist to prevent joint stiffness.
+During rest, the arm sling is removed to allow gentle motion of the upper extremity to prevent joint stiffness.